How to use gzip and bzip2 Linux commands Explained

 combining output

-You can also use this feature to create a single compressed file from multiple files.
+You can use this feature to create a single compressed file from multiple files.

 Getting information from a compressed file

-The gzip command, if used with the -l option, scans the supplied compressed file and lists the following information about that file.
+The -l option scans the supplied compressed file and lists the following information.

 Compressed size, uncompressed size, compression ratio, and uncompressed name

 This option only works with the gzip command.
-The bzip2 doesn’t support this option.
+The bzip2 does not support this option.

 Compressing files recursively